 Did the Russians hack the voting machines?
 What the hell happened?
 I finally went to sleep at 3 a.m.

-But I also cried for Hillary.
-She is a feminist icon who got too little love and appreciation for her sacrifices.
-She was an ambitious first lady — indeed, I was 12 years old when Bill Clinton came to office and she shaped my entire view on what a first lady should be.
-It wasn’t enough.
-So she ran for senator; I rooted for her in 2008; then later, when she became secretary of state.
+Hillary is a feminist icon who got too little love and appreciation for her sacrifices.
+She was an ambitious first lady, ran for senator, and became secretary of state.
 I was excited when she announced.
 And now, after long, brutal, humiliating campaign, I am crushed.

 I was excited when she announced.
 And now, after long, brutal, humiliating campaign, I was crushed.